 Winner of the 2011 National Stearman Fly in “Masters Aerobatic Contest”

-David Brown is a veteran of the U.S. Air Force and current member of the U.S. Air Force Reserve.
-He has over 30 years of flight experience in Stearman aircraft and has logged nearly 3000 pilot in command hours in Stearman aircraft and approximately 10,000 take offs and landings!
-David has a Commercial pilot’s license with single and multi-engine aircraft ratings and has been flying for over 43 years.
-He holds an FAA Statement of Acrobatic Competency to fly low level aerobatics in the Stearman for air shows.
+David Brown is a veteran of the U.S. Air Force and is currently retired from the Air Force Reserve.
+He has over 35 years of flight experience in Stearman aircraft and has logged over 3200 pilot in command hours in Stearman aircraft and over 10,000 take offs and landings!
+David has a Commercial pilot’s license with single and multi-engine aircraft ratings and has been flying for over 44 years.

 David is also a Certified Flight Instructor and specializes in flight instruction and check outs in Stearman aircraft as well as other tail wheel type aircraft and warbirds.